 Recruiting and Onboarding: Engineers want to work with the latest technology.
 Microservices enables you to incrementally adopt and test new technologies.
 You also want engineers to be productive from the day they start.
 With microservices, engineers can start coding on a small microservice, with no need to master a complex code base.

-Next Summit: January 2017, San Francisco
+Next Summit: 2018 in San Francisco

 The Microservices Practitioner Summit is a twice-annual forum of pragmatic advice from microservices practitioners who have adopted microservices at scale at leading tech companies.
 No theory, just best practices from the real world.